Choose the right business partner

 Public-Private Alliance for Responsible Minerals Trade

-In 2011 the US State Department launched the Public-Private Alliance for Responsible Minerals Trade.
-This is a joint initiative between governments, companies and civil society to support supply chain solutions to conflict minerals challenges in the DRC and the Great Lakes region of Africa.
-BlackBerry has joined this initiative, which aims to help the governments of the DRC and other countries in the region break the link between the illicit minerals trade and ongoing violence and human rights abuses.
+The Public-Private Alliance for Responsible Minerals Trade is a joint initiative between governments, companies and civil society to support supply chain solutions to conflict minerals challenges in the DRC and the Great Lakes region of Africa.
+BlackBerry actively supports this initiative, which aims to help the governments of the DRC and other countries in the region break the link between the illicit minerals trade and ongoing violence and human rights abuses.

 Solutions for Hope

-In fiscal 2012, BlackBerry joined the Solutions for Hope project which aims to create a process to deliver conflict-free tantalum material from the DRC in accordance with the OECD Due Diligence Guidance.
+BlackBerry has been a participant in the Solutions for Hope project since 2012.
+The project aims to create a process to deliver conflict-free tantalum material from the DRC in accordance with the OECD Due Diligence Guidance.
 The process is based on a "closed pipe" principle in which tantalite ore mined from specific sites within the DRC is traced along its secure supply chain to the smelter.
 The smelter, who is a participant in the CFS Program, converts the ore to capacitor grade powder and wire that is then shipped to AVX Corporation, who in turn manufactures the capacitors and ships them to participating customers, including BlackBerry.
 Not only does this program help to ensure that tantalum used in our products comes from verifiably conflict-free sources, but it also provides hope to the small artisanal miners and communities who rely on this work to support themselves and their families.

 BlackBerry is committed to growing our diverse supplier network through partnerships with the following organizations and other local diversity councils:

 BlackBerry participates on the Board of Directors for WeConnect Canada and CAMSC.
 We also participate in regional councils within the United States and actively participate in certifying diversity councils in the United States, Canada and China.